lemonce/lemonce.net/source/docs/Lemoncase2/Grammar_Expression.md

 **<! [selector:string] />**

-Check for element visibility.The result is `true` if such element exist && width > 0 && height > 0.Otherwise it is false
+Check for element visibility.The result is `true` if such element exist && width > 0 && height > 0.Otherwise it is `false`.

 ```C
 // <div id="link" class="case">Text</div>